bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 The rationale is that this naming scheme will allow users to easily retrieve the empty-room recording that best matches a particular experimental session, based on date and time of the recording.
+It should be possible to query empty-room recordings just like usual subject recordings, hence all metadata sidecar files (such as the `channels.tsv`) file SHOULD be present as well, irrespective of the storing strategy.
 In the context of BIDS it is RECOMMENDED to perform an empty-room recording for each experimental session.